 Going gluten free is far more involved than just excluding wheat from the diet.
 For those with celiac disease, it becomes apparent very quickly just how many foods contain gluten to some degree.
-Many of the no-nos are no brainers like bread, pasta, baked goods, bagels, crackers and pizza, but not all of them are so obvious.
+Many of the no-nos are no brainers like bread, pasta, tortillas, baked goods, muffins, bagels, hamburger buns, crackers and pizza, but not all of them are so obvious.

 Some things you might never even consider are on the list of gluten containing foods.
 While many of them may only contain a trace amount of it, that may be enough to trigger digestive upset for those with extreme sensitivities.